Crawley

 Overview ⁞ Crawley, in West Sussex, is a modern New Town, with a planned layout of neighbourhoods, parks, and shopping areas.
 The town centre includes the County Mall, theatre, and cultural venues, while Tilgate Park provides lakes, gardens, and woodland.
 Gatwick Airport lies to the north, shaping the district’s identity as a major transport hub.
 Crawley is surrounded by farmland, streams, and countryside, balancing urban growth with natural spaces.

-The administrative boundary of Crawley can be viewed on OpenStreetMap: District Boundary of Crawley.
+The administrative boundary of Crawley can also be viewed on OpenStreetMap: District Boundary of Crawley.

 Key Facts about Crawley